DakotaNelson/pushpin-web/README.md

 ##### Q: Everything is broken.
 HOW DO I MAKE IT STOP?!?
 `panic_mode.sh` will bring an end to the chaos.
 It'll also destroy **all** of your Docker containers, not just pushpin, so **be careful**!

+### Deploying other than localhost:

+* Make sure to set the `STATIC_URL` environment variable to `http://yourDomainOrIP:8001/`.
+Note that the trailing slash is *very important*.
+* Set the `ALLOWED_HOSTS` environment variable to be the address of your host.
+(IP address or domain name) See [Django's docs](https://docs.djangoproject.com/en/1.7/ref/settings/#allowed-hosts) for details.

 ### Rough notes on local usage for development: